 Applications will be reviewed and parents whose students are invited to enroll will be notified.
 At that time, parents who wish to enroll will complete the full MCPS enrollment packet, including the student’s immunization records.

-SCHOOL DAY: Classes run from 8:45 a.m. to 2:45 p.m.
-Monday through Friday.
-Complete schedule details will be communicated as soon as possible.
-Students who use MCPS transportation will likely be picked up at local bus stops around 8:15 a.m. and arrive home around 3:15 p.m.
+SCHOOL DAY: Classes run from 9:30 a.m. to 2:30 p.m.
+Monday-Friday.
+Students who use MCPS transportation will likely be picked up at local bus stops around 9:15 a.m. and arrive home around 2:45 p.m.
 Transportation details will be worked out during the enrollment process.
 Parents or other designated adults must be present with the student at the bus stop for pick up and drop off.

 ANNUAL CALENDAR: Students in the Early Kindergarten program will attend school for a minimum of 360 aggregate hours across the entire school year and will follow this academic calendar (2022-2023 will be linked once available).

 Frequently Asked Questions

 Where will my child attend Kindergarten in the following school year?

 Your child’s elementary school will be based on your address at the time your child starts kindergarten.
 MCPS attendance boundaries can be found on our website.

 Will there be meals provided during the school day?

 Lunch will be provided during the school day.
 Students who do not qualify for Free or Reduced Price lunches can purchase lunch for $2.50 each day.